RakhithJK/PHPMailer-wiki/Troubleshooting.md

 ##Loading classes
 ###Using composer
-[Composer](https://getcomposer.org) saves a huge amount of work - handling package dependencies, updates and downloading, and generates a nice autoloader so you don't have to `require` classes yourself. **Loading PHPMailer via composer is the preferred method of using PHPMailer in your project**.
+[Composer](https://getcomposer.org) saves a huge amount of work - handling package dependencies, updates and downloading, and generates a nice autoloader so you don't have to `require` classes yourself. **Loading via composer is the preferred method of using PHPMailer in your project**.
 All you need to do is require the composer autoloader:

     require './vendor/autoload.php';